Skip to main content

 Past performance does not predict future returns.

-Source: Bloomberg; as of 31st May 2025
+Source: MSCI; data as of 31 December 2025

 The value of this investment can fall as well as rise as a result of market and currency fluctuations.
 You may not get back the amount you invested.